grosjo/tomboy-reborn/README.md

 ------
 - NextCloud sync working.
 Need further testing
 - Daily usage working
-- This is a ALPHA release - do NOT use in production for now
+- This is a beta release - do NOT use in production for now

 Debugging/Support
 -----------------